zxjwudi/One-of-a-kind-Complaint-Handling-Dataset/README.md

 ## Overview
 This customer complaint dataset is collected from the high-class restaurant chains of two brands, which are named 'Shintori' and 'People' with four branch restaurants in Taipei City (two branches for each brand).
+This dataset consists of two versions, one is Traditional Chinese(繁体中文) and the other is Simplified Chinese(简体中文).

 ### Highlights: